hlefebvr/idol/documentation/index.rst

 Here, :math:`x_j` are the variables of this optimization problem while :math:`c_j, d_{jk}, a_{ij}` and :math:`q_{jk}^i` are given input parameters for this model.
 Optionally, :math:`J_I\subseteq\{1,...,n\}` is a set of variable indices whose value must be integral.

-Idol provides a structured and rigorous way to write custom or new algorithms based on - but not limited to - the current state-of-the-art algorithms (e.g., Branch-and-price, Benders decomposition, ...) by combining and interconnecting each algorithm together.

 External solvers
 ----------------